Fifteenth Doctor

-The Fifteenth Doctor will be the next incarnation of the Doctor, the protagonist of the BBC science fiction television series Doctor Who.
-He will be portrayed by Rwandan-Scottish actor Ncuti Gatwa.
-Gatwa is the first black actor and the fourth Scottish actor to lead the series.
+The Fifteenth Doctor is an incarnation of the Doctor, the protagonist of the British science fiction television series Doctor Who.
+He is portrayed by Rwandan-Scottish actor Ncuti Gatwa in two series and two specials.
+As with previous incarnations of the Doctor, the character has also appeared in Doctor Who spin-offs, both during and after the character's televised appearances.

-Within the series' narrative, the Doctor is a millennia-old, alien Time Lord from the planet Gallifrey, with somewhat unknown origins, who travels in time and space in their TARDIS, frequently with companions.
-At the end of life, the Doctor regenerates; as a result, the physical appearance and personality of the Doctor changes.
+Within the series' narrative, the Doctor is a millennia-old alien Time Lord from the planet Gallifrey, with somewhat unknown origins, who travels in time and space in their TARDIS, frequently with companions.
+Usually, at the end of each incarnation's life, the Doctor regenerates; as a result, their physical appearance and personality changes.
+However, the Fifteenth Doctor emerged unconventionally, via "bi-generation", in which he split from his predecessor, the Fourteenth Doctor's body, rather than replacing him, allowing both incarnations to co-exist.
+In contrast to his predecessors, Gatwa portrays a Doctor who is attempting to let go of much of his recent emotional trauma, with a more emotionally balanced, liberated, fun-loving, and affectionate outward persona.